 What does the term primary forest mean?
 Can such forest be felled and how much of this type of forest is there in Sweden?

-Primary forest is a term that has been used for several years by the UN Food and Agriculture Organization (FAO) and the EU Commission proposes the same definition in its guidance on the term.
-The Commission’s guidance defines it as follows:
+Primary forest is a term that has been used for several years by the UN Food and Agriculture Organization (FAO) and the same defintion is now used in EU-legislation:

 Naturally regenerating forests of native tree species, where there are no clearly visible indications of human activity and ecological processes are not significantly disturbed.

-In addition to this definition, the FAO sets out a number of more detailed descriptions of how such areas should look.
-These make it clear that such areas must also be sufficiently large for natural ecological processes to be maintained, for example.
+In addition to the definition, the FAO sets out a number of more detailed criteria for such forests, for example, that such areas must be sufficiently large for natural ecological processes to be maintained.

 Read more on the FAO website here.